kissmetrics/km-support/_posts/2010-01-02-people-events-properties.md

 The best part is that KISSmetrics saves all the values of each property; nothing is ever "overwritten".
 This lets you toggle the [report options][prop-options] to show the First Value or Last Value set, and soon, we'll provide a way to show Every Value ever set across many people at a time.

-## Properties of a Person
+## Properties Are Saved to Each Person

-Properties can be recorded on their own, or as part of a generic event to distinguish that event.
-In both cases, KISSmetrics stores the value as a property *of the person*.
-This lets you segment your reports on a property that may have been recorded outside of the events in the report you're looking at -- for example, looking at the effects of a past A/B test on the number of upgrades this month.

-You can still set the [report options][prop-options] to reconnect a property with the event it came from.

-### API Example for Setting Properties

-In general, set properties as part of an event by using the [`record` command][record], or set standalone properties with the [`set` command][set].
-Example JavaScript Library calls could look like this:

-{% highlight js %}
-// This …
-_kmq.push(['record', 'Viewed Homepage',
-   {'Homepage A/B Test':'Original Variation'}]);

-// Is more or less equivalent to this… _kmq.push(['record', 'Viewed Homepage']);
-_kmq.push(['set', {'Homepage A/B Test':'Original Variation'}]);
-{% endhighlight %}

-But as mentioned above, there are [a lot of ways to send us data][data-ways], not all of which require writing code.
-Please refer to the appropriate documentation for how to actually go about setting properties.

-### Notes on Properties

-* If you're not sure where to start, you can refer to our [Best Practices][best-practices] to get some ideas for what to track, and how to name your properties.
+Whether you record properties as part of an event or set them individually, KISSmetrics remembers the property ***as being associated with the person***.
+This lets you use properties to segment reports in ways you may not have expected.

+For example, you can look at the correlation between last month's A/B test and the number of upgrades this month.
+Most other analytics solutions would require you to re-record the A/B test property when the Upgrade occurs.

+Again, our [Best Practices][best-practices] are a great start to introduce you to important properties to record.
 We have guides for SaaS and e-commerce businesses.
-* When naming properties, you can use almost any name you like.
-(There are only a few limitations, listed below.)
-* Please keep property names under 255 characters.
-Commas (`,`), and colons (`:`) will be changed to spaces, so an event "`foo:bar,baz`" will be saved as "`foo bar baz`".
-* Property names are not case sensitive, so `Plan Type` and `Plan type` will be treated as the same property.
-That said, properties that share the same name will be aggregated.
-For example, if the `Amount` property is set in three different areas, it will all contribute to the same `Amount` property.
-* However, the values of those properties *are* case sensitive.
-So for a scenario like: `Plan Type:Gold` and `Plan Type:gold`, we'll see two different plan types - "Gold" and "gold".
-* Each account can have up to 65,535 unique property *names*.
-In other words, you can track 65,535 different *types* of actions.
-For example, `Returning` and `URL` would be 2 of your 65,535 event names.
-We can still record whether millions of people receive these properties.
-* The values of properties can be text or numbers (8 KB of data, in theory).
-We can't yet support JSON-structured values.
-* You can think of the `Customer ID` or identity as a special property of each person.

 # Putting It All Together